-An expert scholar and advocate of girls & women in sport, youth sport, and coach & sport parent education.
+An expert, scholar and advocate of girls & women in sport, youth sport, and coach & sport parent education.
 Currently I teach sport psychology and sociology in the School of Kinesiology at the University of Minnesota where I am also the Director of the Tucker Center for Research on Girls & Women in Sport.
-This blog reflects my critical eye and voice on all things sport.
+This blog reflects my critical perspective and voice on all things sport.

 A couple years ago I did a podcast for John O’Sullivan of Changing the Game Project about youth sport, sport parent behavior research, and how to help parents be better on the sidelines.
 Take a listen!

 5:00 When she became interested in issues for Women in Sport Leadership?